aln787/ios-mobile-development-101-cwe-materials/curriculum/02-materials/lesson.md

 When the simulator starts, try the following:

 - Click (tap) on the text field.
-A keyboard should appear.
+A keyboard should appear, just like on an iPhone.
 - Type on the keyboard by tapping its buttons.

 This is how we'll build user interfaces.
 We'll add more Views, customize them, test them in the Simulator, and repeat.
 This way, you'll be able to see your entire app (or most of it), without having to write any code.
 Then at the end of the lesson, we'll make multiple Scenes and connect them together.